-The photograph was made in the village of Anidri, near Chania.
+The photograph was taken in the village of Anidri near Chania.

 According to the files kept by historian Antonis Erzakis, the three fighters are (left to right) Ioannis Vardoulakis, Ioannis Kontekakis and Manolis Vardoulakis.

 Over the years, the three men have come to personify the courage and heroic determination of the Cretans who fought against the German invaders in 1941.

 There is, however, another more subtle reason for the popularity and perpetual interest in the photo.

 The fighter on the left, Ioannis Vardoulakis, has been likened to Hollywood star Brad Pitt.
 Many social media commentators say that the similarity is obvious.
 One pointedly says that it must be a case of time travel.

 The people of Crete who fought during the Battle of Crete and maintained their resistance against the Axis powers long after the Allied forces retreated from the island, wrote another chapter of bravery in Greek history.